sarahqd/sarahqd.github.io/_posts/2024-2-18-What's-node-ipc-and-how-to-use-it.md

 ---
 layout: post
-title:  "How to use node-ipc to implement client-server mode"
+title:  "How to use node-ipc to implement server-client mode"
 tags: nodejs javascript ipc
 created: February 18, 2024
-last_updated: February 18, 2024
+last_updated: February 21, 2024
 ---
-Here we'll talk about the implementation of `node-ipc` module, and how we use it to build a client-server with interval communication.
+Here we'll talk about the implementation of node-ipc module, and how we use it to build a server-client with interval communication.
 <!--more-->

 ## What's node-ipc